clickonetwo/adobe-desktop-licensing-utilities/docs/licensing-and-logging-overview.md

-# Adobe Desktop Licensing Utilities

-The [*Adobe Desktop Licensing Utilities*](https://github.com/clickonetwo/adobe-desktop-licensing-utilities) (ADLU) are a collection of command-line utilities and hosted services that make it easier for system administrators to deploy, manage, and track the use of their Adobe desktop software.
-All the programs in the ADLU are open-source and available for free under the terms of the GNU Affero General License v3.
-Support contracts for the ADLU are available from [ClickOneTwo Consulting LLC](https://clickonetwo.io).

-## Adobe Licensing and Logging
+# Adobe Licensing and Logging

 In order to use the ADLU effectively, you have to have a basic understanding of how the licensing and logging mechanisms in Adobe desktop software work.

-### Launch-time licensing
+## Launch-time licensing

 The behavior of every Adobe desktop application is controlled by servers at Adobe.
 The simplest version of how this works looks like this: